This post may contain affiliate links. Please see my disclosure policy for details.

 - Bring an extra layer – This walk will see you walking along the coastline and it can get extremely windy even in good weather.
 So, pack an extra layer or a coat and hat if it’s a chilly day.

-- Prepare for rain – This is the North of England and it is know for its wet weather!
+- Prepare for rain – This is the North of England and it is known for its wet weather!
 So, I would bring something to protect you from elements should it pour down.
 The area is completely exposed.

 - Pack some water and snacks – there is a small shop inside Dunstanburgh Castle if the castle is open.
 But, if not, best to bring some supplies as there’s nothing out on the headland.
 It’s very remote.